cs-ed/impacts-stevewalston/README.md

 Describe how you plan to assess the learning objectives described above.

-### Outcomes

-Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.

 ## The Plan, Part 2: The Positive and Negative Impacts of Computing